Is he or isn't he?

 I would defy anyone to sit through a video (and there are some on YouTube) showing animals being skinned alive in Chinese fur farms, their living bodies thrown twitching on piles to die an agonizing death, and not come away with the same conclusion—that those who torture animals are poor excuses for humanity.
 That’s not racist.
 That’s simply not being an a-hole.
 That's reality.

-If you’re a regressive-leftist and virtue signal your anti-racism by opposition to Morrissey, but still exist on the suffering of another species, the ultimate form of hatred, then you’re a speciesist with a long way to go, baby.
+If you’re a regressive-leftist and virtue signal your anti-racism by opposition to Morrissey, but still subsist on the suffering of another species, the ultimate form of superiority and hatred, then you’re a speciesist with a long way to go, baby.

-Regardless of this, regardless of whether you're a fan of his music today, during the 1980s Morrissey and Johnny Marr gave the world four studio albums, and Morrissey together with Stephen Street and Vini Reilly one album, all of which transcend the pop/rock format, touch countless lives in deep and lasting ways and are... purely and simply... art.
+Regardless of whether you're a fan of his music today, during the 1980s Morrissey and Johnny Marr gave the world four studio albums, and Morrissey together with Stephen Street and Vini Reilly one album—which transcend the pop/rock format, touch countless lives in deep and lasting ways and are... purely and completely... art.
 Five of the greatest albums.
 Ever.

-I’m wondering if there’s one lasting influence I took from the Smiths songs – essentially Morrissey.
+I’m wondering if there’s one lasting influence I took from the Smiths songs–essentially Morrissey.
 At a show I attended in Wellington, he passed the mic around and one girl commented that his music changed her life, and another said she is a vegetarian because of him.
-I’m a vegetarian – though that’s largely due to seeing a large and beautiful animal that escaped from a meat works, chased around a field and murdered when I was a child.
+I’m a vegetarian–though that’s largely due to seeing a large animal that escaped from a meat works, chased around a field and murdered when I was a child.
 Yet it’s amazing Morrissey has had this effect on people so far away, for the better.